-Place / value Location of the place Effects to be avoided Areas of outstanding natural character Outstanding natural features Coastal marine area and fresh waterbodies in the coastal environment.
-Adverse effects on the characteristics, qualities and values that contribute to make Outstanding natural seascapes Coastal marine area. the place outstanding.
-Natural character The coastal marine area and freshwater bodies.
-Significant adverse effects on the characteristics, qualities and values that contribute to natural character.
-Outstanding natural features Fresh waterbodies outside the coastal environment.
-Significant adverse effects on the characteristics, qualities and values that contribute to make the natural feature outstanding.
+Place / value Location of the place Effects to be avoided Areas of outstanding natural character Outstanding natural features Outstanding natural landscapes Coastal marine area and fresh water bodies in the coastal environment.
+Adverse effects on the characteristics, qualities and values that contribute to make the place outstanding.
+Natural character (incl. high natural character) Other natural features and landscapes The coastal marine area and fresh water bodies in the coastal environment.
+Significant adverse effects on the characteristics, qualities and values that contribute to natural character or other natural features and landscapes.
+Natural character Outstanding natural features Outstanding natural landscapes Fresh water bodies outside the coastal environment.
+Significant adverse effects on the characteristics, qualities and values that contribute to natural character or which make the natural character or landscape outstanding.

-- 2) recognising that in relation to natural character in waterbodies (where not identified as outstanding natural character), appropriate methods of avoiding, remedying or mitigating adverse effects may include: - a) ensuring the location, intensity, scale and form of activities is appropriate having regard to natural elements and processes, and - b) in areas of high natural character in the coastal marine area, minimising to the extent practicable indigenous vegetation clearance and modification (seabed and foreshore disturbance, structures, discharges of contaminants), and - in freshwater, minimising to the extent practicable modification (disturbance, structures, extraction of water and discharge of contaminants), and - 3) recognising that in relation to outstanding natural features in water bodies outside the coastal environment, appropriate methods of avoiding, remedying or mitigating adverse effects may include: - requiring that the scale and intensity of bed disturbance and modification is appropriate, taking into account the feature's scale, form and vulnerability to modification of the feature, and - requiring that proposals to extract water or discharge contaminants do not significantly adversely affect the characteristics, qualities and values of the outstanding natural feature, and iii) Minister of Conservation ENV-2019-AKL-000122
+- recognising that, in relation to natural character in water bodies and the coastal environment (where not identified as outstanding natural character), appropriate methods of avoiding, remedying or mitigating adverse effects may include: - a) ensuring the location, intensity, scale and form of activities is appropriate having regard to natural elements and processes, and - b) in areas of high natural character in the coastal environment, minimising to the extent practicable indigenous vegetation clearance and modification (seabed and foreshore disturbance, structures, discharges of contaminants), and - c) in fresh water, minimising to the extent practicable modification (disturbance, structures, extraction of water and discharge of contaminants), and - recognising that, in relation to outstanding natural features in water bodies outside the coastal environment, appropriate methods of avoiding, remedying or mitigating adverse effects may include: - requiring that the scale and intensity of bed disturbance and modification is appropriate, taking into account the feature's scale, form and vulnerability to modification of the feature, and - requiring that proposals to extract water or discharge contaminants do not significantly adversely affect the characteristics, qualities and values of the outstanding natural feature, and - 4) recognising that uses and development form part of existing landscapes, features and water bodies and have existing effects.